-The capital of Tripura, Agartala, borders Bangladesh on the banks of the Haora river.
-Infact, you will land a hundred metres barely from the international border.
+The capital of Tripura, Agartala, borders Bangladesh on the banks of the Haora River.
+In fact, you will land a hundred metres barely from the international border.
 But it isn't just its geography that is interesting—Agartala also has a history worth reckoning with.
-Some records state that the city has been habituated since 1900 BC and even today, has vestiges of its glorious past through palaces, temples and shrines.
-The long list of things to do in Agartala includes sampling this rich history and its local food, some of which has a distinct Bengali influence.
+Some records state that the city has been habituated since 1900 BC and, even today, has vestiges of its glorious past through palaces, temples and shrines.
+The long list of things to do in Agartala includes sampling this rich history and its local food, some of which have a distinct Bengali influence.

 This vegetarian eatery is known for its dosas and other south Indian food, though the menu encompasses north Indian fare and Chinese too.

 A tiny restaurant that serves up excellent momos, noodles and somewhat surprisingly, biryani.
 Though there are vegetarian items on the menu, meat-eaters have a better selection.

 Known for its Bengali cuisine, this eatery is walking distance from the Chowmuhani post office.
 The mochar ghonto, shorshe ilish and kasha mangsho are all must-orders.

 For when the people you’re travelling with want a little bit of everything, the Sunday buffet dinner here encompasses a range of cuisines from Indian to Chinese and more.